brave/browser-laptop/README.md

 You can also [visit our website](https://brave.com/downloads.html) to get the latest stable release (along with a more user-friendly download page).

-The Muon version of Brave only has two active [release channels](https://github.com/brave/browser-laptop/wiki/Release-channels): Release and Beta.
-[Developer channel](https://brave.com/download-dev) is now using the [`brave-core`](https://github.com/brave/brave-browser) code-base.
+The Muon version of Brave has only one active [release channel](https://github.com/brave/browser-laptop/wiki/Release-channels): Release.
+This will be deprecated as we move to `brave-core`.
+Both the [Beta channel](https://brave.com/download-beta) and [Developer channel](https://brave.com/download-dev) are already using the [`brave-core`](https://github.com/brave/brave-browser) code-base.

 ## Community